Agentic Workflow Sprint

 - Decision: scale or kill

-In 2–4 weeks I take one real process and test whether AI can turn it into a measurable workflow — with an owner, data, Draft/Approve/Auto modes and before/after metrics.
+One department from your company.
+In 2–4 weeks I test whether AI can automate its work — fully or partially — with an owner, data, human-or-AI approval modes and before/after metrics.

 For founders, CTOs and product teams that want real change in delivery, support, sales ops or product.